 New York, where he visited his older brother, who was

 entirely cold to taking him in.
-S. the next morning went
+The next morning S. went

 away to an actors club, but not knowing anyone, and due

-to his poor dress, decided not present himself.
+to his poor dress, he decided not present himself.

 However, meeting his friend Harry Weissberg with whom he

-had acted in Yiddish theater in Europe, he entered through him into a Yiddish vaudeville house on Willett
+had acted in Yiddish theatre in Europe, he joined

+through him a Yiddish vaudeville house on Willett

-Street, where S. became engaged through the director Bernard
+Street, where S. became engaged by the director Bernard

 Elving for twelve dollars a week as an actor and stage